> Oregon Dept. of Forestry - Public Affairs Office disseminated the

 > All state forest lands are actively managed under adopted forest

-> management plans to provide economic, environmental and social benefits to
+> management plans to provide economic, environmental and social benefits

 > Oregonians.
 Most of the revenue from timber sales goes to county